Mregussek/MAREngine-docs/references/classes-ecs/entitycollection.rst

 | template<typename T> bool hasComponent() const          |
 +---------------------------------------------------------+

 Method returns true, if collection has component attached.
-It is templated method, where ``T`` stands for component.
+It is a templated method, where ``T`` stands for component.
 Marked const, as it does not modify EntityCollection instance.

 .. _class_method_EntityCollection_addComponent: